focus-editor/focus/LOG.md

     - Highlight search string
     - Do case-insensitive search by default
     - Do case-sensitive on ctrl+enter?
-    - Warning on < 3 chars?
-Maybe allow any number of chars and just let it hit the limit?
     - Use threads to search and show a spinner after some time has passed
     - Don't lock files after scanning

+- Strip trailing whitespace on save

 - Save editor state on editor operations:
     - Alt + minus to open previous state